 - User-driven deployments with Azure AD Join.
 The device will be joined to an Azure AD tenant.

-From the first OOBE screen (which could be a language selection or locale selection screen), do not click Next.
+- From the first OOBE screen (which could be a language selection or locale selection screen), don't click Next.
 Instead, press the Windows key five times to view an additional options dialog.
 From that screen, choose the Windows Autopilot provisioning option and then click Continue.

 - The Autopilot profile assigned to the device.